 Nada would like to support young, skilful graduates to become successful entrepreneurs, leading to a generation of self-employed problem-solvers and decision-makers.
 Saeed also has big plans: “My dream is to grow our capacity, empowering women producers to create sustainable and lucrative home-based businesses’’.

 Are you interested (in participating) in our other Shiraka Training Programmes on Local Governance, Social Affairs and Employment and Water Management?
 Please take a look on our website for more information and the link to apply.
-The Shiraka Ecosystem Programme is funded by The Netherlands Enterprise Agency (RVO).
+The Shiraka Ecosystem Programme is funded by the Netherlands Ministry of Foreign Affairs and implemented by The Netherlands Enterprise Agency (RVO).